mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 "How do you know all this?"

-"I've been here three times."
+"This isn't my first time here."

 Kip was aghast imagining what this child's life might be like.

 "Where are your parents?"

-"My mother lives on the mainland.
-My nather lives here now."
+"My nather lives on the mainland.
+My mother lives here now."

 "Lives here?
 What do you mean?"